polakowo/plnx-grabber/README.md

 # plnx-grabber
-Transfers trade history available on Poloniex exchange to the local MongoDB
+Transfers trade history available on Poloniex exchange to the local MongoDB database

 ## Installation